 I write stories and poems for children, and am a reporter and essayist for adults.
-I’ve published a middle grade trilogy — the Anton & Cecil series — and currently write investigative news and human interest stories for local newspapers and magazines, including the Crozet Gazette and C-ville Weekly.
+I’ve published a middle grade trilogy — the Anton & Cecil series — and currently write investigative news and human interest stories for local newspapers and magazines in and around Charlottesville, including the Crozet Gazette and C-ville Weekly.

 I cover education, local government, and investigative reporting for the monthly Crozet Gazette newspaper in the town by that name just west of Charlottesville.
-I also write feature stories for Charlottesville’s alternative paper, C-ville Weekly, and human interest stories for C-ville’s slate of monthly and quarterly magazines on architecture, food and wine, and outdoor living.
-Here are links to some of my articles, one of which won a Virginia Press Association award last year.
+I also write feature stories for Charlottesville’s alternative paper, C-ville Weekly, and human interest stories for C-ville’s slate of monthly and quarterly magazines on business, architecture, food and wine, and outdoor living.
+Here are links to some of my articles, one of which won a recent Virginia Press Association award.

 I’m crazy about sly slant-rhyme schemes, and am inspired by the greats — Lilian Moore, Karla Kuskin, Eve Merriam, and the amazing Valerie Worth.
 Many of my poems are about nature (a very common theme in children’s poetry!), and I never was able to get a collection published, but I hope the deep pleasure I get from fooling around with words comes through on these.
-The images are digital watercolors made from photos I’ve taken here and there that seemed to suit the topic.
+The images are digital watercolors made from photos that seemed to suit the topic.